Have you been injured in a Dallas-area bus accident? We can help recover the compensation you’re owed.

 Montgomery Law Can Help

-Not only does hiring an attorney give you a much greater chance at a successful recovery, it makes the entire process much easier on you.
+Not only does hiring a lawyer give you a much greater chance at a successful recovery, it makes the entire process much easier on you.
 You should be focused on your family and health following a personal injury, not on gathering evidence and fighting with the insurance company.

 At Montgomery Law, our attorneys will look out for your best interests every step of the way.
 This begins with your initial consultation, and will continue throughout the entire process.
 We can ensure that you receive the medical treatment you need, and can handle all communication with the insurance company moving forward.